nizwa-commits/my-saves/README.md

 }
 ```

-> `scrapeOrder` reflects DOM position top-to-bottom. `date` is always empty — LinkedIn does not expose save date in the DOM.
+> `scrapeOrder` is the field name in the JSON output reflecting DOM position top-to-bottom. `date` is always empty — LinkedIn does not expose save date in the DOM.

 ### Known Limitations